 11. Social Media Influencer

 If you’re active on social media, you could start making money by becoming an influencer.
-This option is extremely popular with teens because it can be a lot of fun.
+This option is extremely popular with teens because it can be fun.
 But, of course, it’s not easy to succeed since so many people compete for attention on platforms like Instagram and TikTok.

 To be an influencer, you must have a large and responsive following on social media.
 Once you’ve built up a significant following, you can start working with brands looking to reach your audience.